bilias/rqwatch/ROADMAP.md

 - Check/Update Views depending on access control

 ## Features bellow are in todo list.
-- Direct add in whitelist/blacklist from detail
-- CLI tool to renew maps
 - Add score in maps

 ## Features bellow might be implemented